-The site does not sit within any significant viewsheds, but the park does provide a space of relatively good visual amenity and its elevated position provides vires across the surrounding suburban environment.
+The site does not sit within any significant viewsheds, but the park does provide a space of relatively high visual amenity within the surrounding suburban environment.

 2.10 HAZARDS & NUISANCE

 The subject site is not identified as being bushfire prone on the relevant Council map held by Penrith City Council.
 The site is not exposed to main-stream or local overland flood flows.